sweeneychris/TheiaSfM/docs/source/ransac.rst

   pursuing only the models which are most likely to lead to high quality results.
 This results in a very fast method which can be used for real-time applications.

-  .. function:: Arrsac(const RansacParams& params, const Estimator& estimator, int max_candidate_hyps = 500, int block_size = 100)
+.. function:: Arrsac::Arrsac(const RansacParams& params, const Estimator& estimator, int max_candidate_hyps = 500, int block_size = 100)

      ``max_candidate_hyps``: Maximum number of hypotheses in the initial hypothesis set

      ``block_size``: Number of data points a hypothesis is evaluated against before preemptive ordering is used.

-  **NOTE**: This method works for all the unit tests currently in Theia, but needs to be tested further to ensure correctness.
+  ..
+NOTE:: This method works for all the unit tests currently in Theia, but
+    needs to be tested further to ensure correctness.
 Use with caution.

 .. class:: Evsac